Studying for an exam? Researching a paper? RPL has you covered, with lots of free resources and information to help you with your schoolwork.

 - Gale Courses offers interactive, instructor led, six-week courses with a section for teaching and education.
 Some courses offered are Homeschool with Success, Teaching Students with Learning Disabilities, Introduction to Algebra, and much more.

-- With Lynda, learn software, technology, and creative skills using online video tutorials.
-Lynda has a section for education and eLearning.
+- With LinkedIn Learning, learn software, technology, and creative skills using online video tutorials.
+LinkedIn Learning has a section for education and eLearning.

 - Kanopy lets you stream documentaries and movies, and has a section called Teacher Education Development.